8area8/p5__foodlik/README.md

 ### 3.1 - User Interface

-The user interface has Home and two ways with 3 and 2 sections.
+The user interface has a Home and two parts with 3 and 2 sections.

-The first way is the product selection and contains:
+The first part is the product selection and contains:

 * the categories
 * products of a category
 * the selected product

-The second way is the substitute view and contains:
+The second part is the substitute view and contains:

 * the substitutes list
 * the substitute page